Columbia Association Kids Triathlon

 - Graduated distances based on age

-- Check in Saturday, rack and race Sunday
+- Packet pick up Saturday afternoon, rack and race Sunday morning

 - Pool swim, rolling bike course, flat run course